Anzala189/New-and-repeat-customers/README.md

 -- SOLUTION:

--- Q) Find out new and repeated customers:
+## Find out new and repeated customers:

 WITH First_time AS(
 SELECT customer_id, MIN(order_date) AS First_time_order_dates